SoftwarePotential/samples/Licensing/NetCore/ElectronStandalone/README.md

 Note that:
 1. You must build the sample on the platform you wish to target, as it depends on native assemblies built during Node package installation.
-2. Running either the included publish-win or publish-linux package.json scripts will overwrite platform specific assemblies in `/dotNetAssemblies`.
+2. Running either the included `publish-win` or `publish-linux` npm scripts will overwrite platform specific assemblies in `/dotNetAssemblies`.
-3. Whe using the dotnet CLI to build and publish the sample .Net Core project, the `--self-contained` option must be included in the publish command if you wish to deploy to machines that do not have the dotnet framework installed.
+3. If using the dotnet CLI to build and publish the sample .Net Core project, the `--self-contained` option must be included in the publish command if you wish to deploy to machines that do not have the dotnet framework installed.

 ### Publishing for Windows runtime